josehu07/dctcp-demo/README.md

 make simulation
 ```

+You will find `trace-tcp-reno.log` and `trace-dctcp-my.log` at the root directory of this repo once this finished.
+In both logs, the time region between 2 secs - 3 secs is the meaningful measurement window after convergence.

 ns-3 ships with a much more complicated example simulation that mimicks the exepriment originally presented in the DCTCP paper.
 I also duplicated that one to `paper-dctcp-my.cc`.

 Run the paper experiment: